Recover Shuswap Information

 - Visit the CSRD office at 555 Harbourfront Drive NE, Salmon Arm between 9 AM and 4 PM, Monday to Friday excluding statutory holidays.
 Appointments are recommended, but not required.

-Most responses will be provided by email, so you will have a record of the answers and information provided.
-They can also provide clarification by phone, if you prefer to speak directly with someone.
+It may take up to several days for a planner or building official to review your ideas and follow up with you.Most responses will be provided by email, so you have a record of the answers and information provided.
+We can also provide clarification by phone, or virtually, if you prefer to speak directly with someone.

 - Flooding and Landslides